Wow, we are almost 2 years old! Time to celebrate!

 Around 15:00 Robin made on his way home.
 Luckily.

-On Sunday though Lutz wrote me that he and his boss enjoyed the BBQ and were quite convinced of me, even though I kept quiet.
+On Sunday though Lutz wrote me that he and his boss enjoyed the BBQ and were quite convinced of me, even though I kept relatively quiet.
 Robin though managed to blame himself extremely and made Action S.A. to give up their plans with Meizu.

 As Robin went back to China in May I started to talk more and more with Lutz.
 Today we are friends and actually do business together, but more about this later.

 This made me very angry and so I talked with Robin once more on WeChat, but as he was drunk he was not on the topic.
-Instead he asked me if I would like to go to Berlin at the day of science so I can get myself a free MX4.
+Instead he asked me if I would like to go to Berlin at the Day of Science so I can get myself a free MX4.
 He was going to give me an official confirmation so I can take them.
 The students should not get any devices he said, because they are students.

 I logged into the domain panel and changed all details, then I transferred Meizufans to a different provider and exchanged all passwords.